cschmittiey/saintcon-password-cracking/README.md

 ## Prerequisites

-You will need a linux host (maybe WSL??
+You will need a linux host (maybe WSL2??
 If it works for you, let us know!) with the nvidia-cuda libraries, a recent NVIDIA driver, and nvidia-container-runtime.

 ## Tools included:

-- nvidia drivers (your host will need `nvidia-container-runtime`)
+- nvidia cuda libraries for hashcat (your host will need `nvidia-container-runtime`)
 - zsh and grml-zsh-config (because i like it better ok)
 - hashcat (can't really crack passwords without it, can we)
 - wordlists (add these yourselves, just drop some .txt files in this directory. a script is provided to download some with no guarantees of it working)